astampoulis/makam-paper-funpearl/makamcode/04-gadts.md

 \rm

 AUTHOR. ...
-The type system in my land of \lamprolog that I speak of is a subset of System F$_\omega$ that should be familiar to you -- the simply typed lambda calculus, plus prenex polymorphism, plus simple type constructors of the form `type * ... * type -> type`.
+In my land of \lamprolog that I speak of, the type system is a subset of System F$_\omega$ that should be familiar to you -- the simply typed lambda calculus, plus prenex polymorphism, plus simple type constructors of the form `type * ... * type -> type`.
 There is a `prop` sort for propositions, which is a normal type, but also a bit special: its terms are not just